Browse Rentals

 • Automatic composting: Use an electric composter.
 Apartment dwellers can choose an indoor hot composting system, balcony or patio compostors, indoor compost tumblers, or countertop compostors.

 Any of these systems can fit into a small apartment.
 Choose the composting option that best suits your limited space and start making your compost today.
-Why buy traditional compost when you could be making your own eco-friendly compost?
+Why buy traditional compost when you could make your own eco-friendly compost?

 Step 2: Choosing your compost bins